Eaglw/Chemical_Engineering/Soft Matter/van der Walls forces.md

 These forces result from the formation of *temporary dipole* moments in molecules due to fluctuations in electron distribution.
 Although they are the weaker force in a vacuum, they play a crucial role in interactions between nonpolar molecules, such as methane or noble gases.
 These dispersion forces are general and omnipresent, like gravity forces, and plays a role in many physical phenomena.
 ^87bff2
 ## London forces for molecules
 Are long-range forces, with an effective distance range between 0.2 nm to 10 nm.
 They doesn't follow a simple power law.
 They tend to align or orient molecules(with a weak effect).
-The dispersion force between similar molecules
+The dispersion force between similar molecules are always attractive, while between dissimilar molecules can be attractive or repulsive.
+They are much reduced in a solvent medium.
+The magnitude of interaction depends on:
+- *Distance* between molecules
+- *Polarizability* - If molecules are easily polarized the interaction is stronger
+- *Ionization potential* -
 # Debye forces
 Caused by the interaction between a *permanent dipole* and a *temporary dipole*.
 This attractive force occurs when a polar molecule induces a dipole moment in an initially nonpolar molecule.
 The strength of this attraction is directly proportional to the polarizability of the molecule, which, in turn, is linked to its dimensions.